DIY Air Conditioning Maintenance for Summer | HVAC How To

 - The best way to keep up your air conditioning operating at peak efficiency levels is to sign up for a Maintenance Service Plan.
 Signing up for the Gold Medal Total Care Club provides you with preventative maintenance all year for your central heating and cooling system.

-Spare yourself the massive headache and a pretty penny by spending a little time completing DIY air conditioning maintenance for the heat wave ahead.
+Spare yourself a massive headache and a pretty penny by spending a little time completing DIY air conditioning maintenance for the heat wave ahead.